Daria Saville: 2017: First Premier title

-2019
+2019: Poor results

 Saville kicked off her 2019 season at the Brisbane International.
 She lost in the first round to eighth seed Anastasija Sevastova.
 In Sydney, she was defeated in the first round by qualifier Yulia Putintseva.
 At the Australian Open, she lost in the first round to Tamara Zidanšek.

 At the St. Petersburg Ladies' Trophy, Saville was defeated in the first round by Maria Sharapova.
 During the Fed Cup tie versus the U.S. team, she played one rubber and lost to Danielle Collins.
 Despite her loss, Australia ended up winning the tie 3–2.
 At the Mexican Open, she was defeated in the first round by fourth seed Mihaela Buzărnescu.
 In March, she competed at the Indian Wells Open where she reached the third round, before losing to sixth seed Elina Svitolina.
 At the Miami Open, she was defeated in the first round by Viktória Kužmová.

 Beginning her clay-court season at the Morocco Open, she lost in the first round to second seed Hsieh Su-wei.
 At the Madrid Open, she was defeated in the first round by ninth seed Ash Barty.
 In Rome, she lost in the first round of qualifying to Irina-Camelia Begu.
-Playing her final tournament before the French Open at the Internationaux de Strasbourg, she advanced to the quarterfinals where she was defeated by Chloé Paquet.
+Playing her final tournament before the French Open, she advanced to the quarterfinals of the Internationaux de Strasbourg being defeated by Chloé Paquet.
 At the French Open, she retired from her first-round match against Aleksandra Krunić due to a thigh injury.

 In Eastbourne, Saville lost in the final round of qualifying to Fiona Ferro.
 Despite the loss, she entered the main draw as a lucky loser where she reached the second round and was defeated by Zhang Shuai.
 At the Wimbledon Championships, she lost in the first round to eighth seed and eventual semifinalist, Elina Svitolina.

 Seeded seventh at the Ladies Open Lausanne, Saville was defeated in the second round by Natalia Vikhlyantseva.
 At the Palermo Ladies Open, Saville lost in the first round to eighth seed and eventual champion, Jil Teichmann.
 Seeded fifth at the first edition of the Karlsruhe Open, Saville was defeated in the first round by Tereza Martincová.

 At the US Open, Saville lost in the first round to Fiona Ferro.

 She didn't play any more tournaments for the rest of the season due to injuries.
 She ended the season ranked No. 237.